dxWiz/TryHackMe/splunk101/README.md

 Deply the machine

 # Task 2 Navigating Splunk

+No answer needed

 # Task 3 Splunk Apps

+Instal Microsoft Sysmon on the desktop with the `install app from file` button and look for the folder name and version after the installation

 # Task 4 Adding Data
 # Task 5 Splunk Queries
 # Task 6 Sigma Rules